bewld-devs/devs-talk-python-api/README.md

   <h3 align="center">The Best App For Developers</h3>

   <p align="center">
-    Find solutions for all your develpment problems
+    Find solutions for all your development problems
     <br />
     <a title="Coming soon..." href="#"><strong>Explore the docs »</strong></a>
     <br />